AbsaOSS/ScAPI/README.md

     - listIndex: The index in the JSON array from which to extract the string.
 [0+]
     - jsonKey: The key in the JSON object from which to extract the string.
     - runtimeCacheLevel: The expiration level to use when storing the extracted string in the runtime cache.
 [Global, Suite, Test]

+## Known issue
+- Error in Response.perform.
+  - Missing logic for retrieve of data from cache.
+  - `{{ cache.neme }}` is not replaced by value from cache.
+- Login in debug regime even if debug is not enabled.
+- Missing several useful methods for building api tests.